Second Charge Mortgage

 What should I consider before taking out a second mortgage?

-If you’re thinking about second charge mortgages, there are a handful of questions to ask yourself before committing.
+If you’re thinking about second charge loans, there are a handful of questions to ask yourself before committing.

 Sit down and contemplate the following queries, potentially talking them over with a second mortgage advisor.